danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 ## Tools on which I base my script

-Before I show you the script that I have put together to solve this problem, let me first go through some of the tools that I base the script on.
-These tools are great and will simplify your life.
-I really recommend you to check them out.
+Before I show you the script that I have put together to solve this problem, let me go through some tools that I base the script on.
+They are great and will simplify your life, so make sure to check them out.

 * [Homebrew](https://brew.sh) is a package manager (one of several) for macOS.
 It makes it super easy to install new system tools on your Mac.